Leadership Positions

 ARTICLE V

-2. The Corporation shall hold title to all property and funds of the Association and shall have the right to powers vested in the Association by the laws of the District of Columbia under which it was incorporated.
+2. Hold title to all property and funds of ADSA and shall have the right to the powers vested in ADSA by the laws of the District of Columbia under which it was incorporated.

-10. The Board of Directors shall appoint annually a Treasurer.
-The Treasurer should be a former officer or director whose appointment should not exceed three consecutive years.
-The Treasurer shall be a nonvoting member of the Board of Directors and Executive Committee.
+8. Appoint a Treasurer annually, not to exceed three consecutive years.
+The Treasurer shall be a nonvoting member of the Board of Directors and the Executive Committee.

 President

-• President shall call meetings of the Board of Directors, and notices of such meetings shall be sent to each member of the Board of Directors not less than twenty days prior to the meeting.
+5. Call meetings of the Board of Directors.
+Notices of such meetings shall be sent to each member of the Board of Directors no less than seven days before the meeting.

 The President acts as spokesperson for the association, from time-to-time.